WIOA Billable Time Guidelines

 • 20 CFR 618.860

-Trade Adjustment Assistance fiscal requirements and cost classifications for co-enrollment.
+Trade Adjustment Assistance fiscal requirements.

 Guidance Documents